dojo/docs/dojo/windowUnloaded.rst

 ============

 The dojo.windowUnloaded function is triggered on the onwindowunload browser event.

-It executes all the functions contained in an existing array.
+It executes all the functions contained in an existing private array.

 To add a function to this array use dojo.addOnWindowUnload.

 =====
 Usage